2006 Fijian general election

 General elections were held in Fiji between 6 and 13 May 2006.

+The incumbent Soqosoqo Duavata ni Lewenivanua government, led by Prime Minister Laisenia Qarase, was re-elected for a third term in government, opposed by the Labour Party, led by Mahendra Chaudhry, as well as several other minor parties.
+However, Qarase was later removed from office following a coup d'état.

 Background

 The 1997 Constitution of Fiji required general elections for the House of Representatives to be held at least once every five years.
 Acting President Ratu Joni Madraiwiwi issued a proclamation on 2 March 2006, effective from 27 March, dissolving Parliament.
 The previous parliamentary term had been due to expire on 1 October 2006.

 The Writ of Elections was issued on 28 March; candidates filed their nominations on 11 April and published their preference lists on the 13th, while voter registration closed on 4 April.

 Electoral boundary adjustments

 A major issue to be resolved ahead of the election was that of constituency boundaries.
 With the constitution requiring the 25 open constituencies and 29 of the 46 communal constituencies to be substantially equal in population, the Constituency Boundaries Commission, chaired by Barrie Sweetman, explored possible changes.
 Time constraints made the matter an urgent one, he said on 21 November.
 The elections office also revealed that any changes to electoral boundaries would require a reregistration of all voters affected, further complicating the exercise.
 A final decision was expected by the end of November 2005, but this was delayed.

 Sweetman announced on 6 February 2006 that with the elections so close, boundaries might not be changed at all.
 Unless there was pressure from political parties, the commission would meet in the next week to decide the matter, he said.

 The Commission ruled on 24 February that there would be no changes to electoral boundaries, citing lack of time before the forthcoming elections.
 Changes could be made only following a census, the last of which was held in 1996; current population data was too old, Sweetman said.
 The commission called for a review of census laws, suggesting an interval of five years rather than the current ten.